-Table 12 presents the proposed minimum standards and recommended levels of service for park land based on the new classification system.
-The minimum standard represents the ratio necessary to maintain the existing park system as the City's population continues to grow.
-This standard, however, does not account for the additional park acreage that will be needed to meet all expressed recreation needs in the community.
+Table 11 presents the proposed minimum standards and recommended levels of service for park land based on the new classification system.
+The minimum standard represents the ratio (acres to population) if no park land is added to the existing park system, despite the fact that the City's population will continue to grow.
+This standard does not account for the additional park acreage that will be needed to meet all expressed recreation needs in the community.
 The recommended level of service is based on providing additional park land to meet noted community needs.